-Hamdan Bin Rashid Al Maktoum Foundation Launches New Cycle of Accredited Assessor Program
+Hamdan Bin Rashid Al Maktoum Foundation Launches New Cycle Of Accredited Assessor Program

 Date

-(MENAFN- Virtue mena) Dubai, United Arab Emirates, 13 September 2024: Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences launched the new cycle of the Accredited Assessor Program, aimed at preparing and qualifying assessors for educational awards in general and specifically for participating in the judging panels of the Foundation's local and regional awards.
+(MENAFN- Mid-East Info) Dubai, United Arab Emirates, September 2024: Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences launched the new cycle of the Accredited Assessor Program, aimed at preparing and qualifying assessors for educational awards in general and specifically for participating in the judging panels of the Foundation's local and regional awards.

 The program focuses on training assessors in evaluation mechanisms according to best practices, as well as developing their skills in applying evaluation tools and scoring accurately in line with the standards adopted for the Foundation's award categories.